 How we helped doctors to diagnose COPD with greater precision

 Have you ever heard of Chronic Obstructive Pulmonary Disease (COPD)?
 If your mind just went blank, don’t worry, most of us experience the same.
 Despite public unawareness, COPD is soon likely to become one of the top 3 leading causes of death in the world, according to WHO.
 Why, if so prevalent, this disease goes widely unrecognized?
-We, collaborated with one of the global pharmaceutical companies in trying to unravel this mystery and fix the ramifications.
+We teamed up with one of the global pharmaceutical companies in trying to unravel this mystery and fix the ramifications.

 The objective was very clear.
 To come up with a communication strategy leading to an increase in the number of general practitioners (GPs), who refer their patients, with COPD symptoms, to a pulmonologist.